Ben Bradlee: Career at The Washington Post

 Ensuing investigations of suspected cover-ups led inexorably to congressional committees, conflicting testimonies, and ultimately to the resignation of Richard Nixon in 1974.
 For decades, Bradlee was one of only four publicly known people who knew the true identity of press informant Deep Throat, the other three being Woodward, Bernstein, and Deep Throat himself, who later revealed himself to be Nixon's FBI associate director Mark Felt.

-In 1981, Post reporter Janet Cooke won a Pulitzer Prize for "Jimmy's World", a profile of an 8-year-old heroin addict.
-Cooke's article turned out to be fiction: there was no such addict.
+In 1981, Post reporter Janet Cooke won a Pulitzer Prize for "Jimmy's World", a profile of an eight-year-old heroin addict.
+Cooke's article turned out to be fiction — there was no such addict.
 As executive editor, Bradlee was roundly criticized in many circles for failing to ensure the article's accuracy.
 After questions about the story's veracity arose, Bradlee (along with publisher Donald Graham) ordered a "full disclosure" investigation to ascertain the truth.
 Bradlee personally apologized to Mayor Marion Barry and the chief of police of Washington, D.C., for the Post's fictitious article.
-Cooke, meanwhile, was forced to resign and relinquish the Pulitzer.
+Cooke, meanwhile, was forced to resign from the Post and relinquish the Pulitzer.